 What are the kinds of projects that Culture Bank members choose to support?

-There have been so many projects funded by Culture Bank (too many to list here) but we started off with our first round that went out in August 2013.
-After lot’s and lot’s of lively discussion and debate, members opted to support art tours offered by Studio 19, SPATE 13 and a special project curated by the Austinmer Dance Theatre.
+There have been many projects funded by Culture Bank, but we started with our first round in August 2013.
+After much lively discussion and debate, members opted to support art tours offered by Studio 19, SPATE 13, and a unique project curated by the Austinmer Dance Theatre.

-Our next round supported local film screenings, a local record label launch and the major expansion of a writer’s festival.
-More recently, Culture Bank has funded: Anne-Louise Rentell to complete a draft script of The Siren Project in preparation for development process and public showing of work in progress in July 2018.
-The Siren Project is the working title of a new performance work which draws narrative inspiration from Hans Christian Andersen’s The Little Mermaid and the local Aboriginal myth of the Story of the Five Islands.
-While quite different stories, both the indigenous and the western tale involve 6 sisters and 6 monologues which underpin this new work.
+Anne-Louise Rentell to complete a draft script of The Siren Project in preparation for the development process and public showing of work in progress in July 2018.
+The Siren Project is the working title of a new performance work that draws narrative inspiration from Hans Christian Andersen’s The Little Mermaid and the local Aboriginal myth of the Story of the Five Islands.
+While quite different stories, the indigenous and the western tale involve six sisters and six monologues, which underpin this new work.

 These stories have been collated through the Where Lies Beauty oral history project.
 Our members also decided to fund Cortex Journal a digital publication that hosts articles on science, philosophy, and culture, complimenting Wollongong’s emergence as a cultural hub.
-The vision is to blend thought from science, philosophy and art, especially promoting local content, writers and artists.
-They are inspired by the diversity of visions present across the arts and believe such an approach can be usefully applied to address political and social issues.
-Hoping to foster creative approaches to collaboration, especially across disciplines and schools of thought, and will publish creative and critical writings, as well as illustration, photography, and video.
+The vision is to blend thought from science, philosophy, and art, especially promoting local content, writers, and artists.
+They are inspired by the diversity of concepts across the arts.
+They believe such an approach can be usefully applied to address political and social issues.
+Hoping to foster creative approaches to collaboration, especially across disciplines and schools of thought, and will publish creative and critical writings, illustrations, photography, and video.
 Funding was provided to support the creation of original artworks to celebrate the Omnibus poetry project and to gain more publicity for Culture Bank.

-There will also be a public launch with poetry readings and a Culture Bank sign-up event.
-Funding will see a limited edition of art posters designed and printed, that includes Omnibus poems by Ali Jane Smith with original artwork by local artist Tania Maria Mastroianni.
-A poster and launch is a powerful way to collaboratively develop and extend the life of the project; while also acknowledging our current Culture Bank members contribution, while looking to gain more (much needed) support from our community.
-A financial contribution was made by our members to encourage the development of a project called Elsie and The Bird.
-This performance is a character-driven circus show that explores mental health, sexuality and gender.
-The individuals involved work professionally in both circus and mental health in the region, and are making a circus work which invites local audiences into this discussion.
-As artists, they are using their experience and expertise in circus to create a profoundly physical language – through aerial choreography and contemporary clown – which explores the overwhelming feelings of isolation and anxiety of a brilliant young person called ‘Elsie’.
+There was a public launch with poetry readings and a Culture Bank sign-up event.
+The funding saw a limited edition of art posters designed and printed, including an Omnibus poem by Ali Jane Smith and original artwork by local artist Tania Maria Mastroianni.
+Tania Maria Mastroianni also produced the animation in response to Ali Jane Smith’s poem.
+A poster and launch were a powerful way to develop and extend the project’s life collaboratively.
+While also acknowledging our current Culture Bank members’ contributions while looking to gain more (much needed) support from our community.

+Culture Bank funded a theatre project called Elsie and the Bird.
+This performance was a character-driven circus show that explored mental health, sexuality, and gender.
+As artists, they used their experience and expertise in the circus to create a profoundly physical language – through aerial choreography and contemporary clown – which explores the overwhelming feelings of isolation and anxiety of a brilliant young person called ‘Elsie.’
+The individuals involved work professionally in the region’s circus and mental health and are making a circus work that invites local audiences into this discussion.